nicklutsko/nicklutsko.github.io/_posts/2018-10-30-Theories-for-the-Poleward-Shift-of-the-Mid-Latitude-Jets.md

 $$
 with $N$ the static stability, $H$ the height of the tropopause and $f$ the coriolis parameter; then since the tropopause rises under global warming $($see the Vallis et al. paper for an explanation of why this happens$)$, $\lambda_R$ increases and, equivalently, $K$ decreases.
 This slows down the eddies’ phase speeds, so eddies actually break further from the jet.
 <br /><br />
 Kidston et al. then point out that the sink region on the poleward side of the jet overlaps with the source region.
 Since eddies are able to propagate further in a warmer world, they break further from the jet and this overlap is reduced.
-So the eddy momentum fluxes increase on the poleward side of the jet, which is pushed poleward.
+So the eddy momentum fluxes increase on the poleward side of the jet, which shifts poleward.
 <br /><br />
 This might seem to contradict the Chen mechanism, but Kidston et al. argue that both can be true at the same time.
 The acceleration of the subtropical winds could cause the critical layer on the equatorward side of the jet to move polewards, while at the same time the deceleration of the eddies could cause the poleward critical layer to move to higher latitudes, so both sinks shift poleward.</li>
 <br />
-<li>Related to the idea of eddy length-scales mattering, <a href="https://journals.ametsoc.org/doi/10.1175/2011JAS3641.1">Riviere $($2011$)$</a> focused on the nature of the individual eddies.
+<li>Related to the idea of eddy length-scales mattering, <a href="https://journals.ametsoc.org/doi/10.1175/2011JAS3641.1">Riviere $($2011$)$</a> focused on how individual eddies break.
 Eddies which break anti-cyclonically tend to propagate equatorward, producing a poleward eddy momentum flux, while eddies which break cyclonically tend to propagate polewards and flux momentum towards the equator.
 Since long-wavelength eddies are more likely to break anti-cyclonically, an increase in eddy length-scales could increase anti-cyclonic wave-breaking, which would result in a poleward movement of the jet.</li>
 <br />
-<li>A different perspective is to focus on wave reflection.
+<li>A different perspective is to focus on waves which are reflected.
 This happens when $\beta / K^2$ is larger than $u$ and so $c$ changes sign.
-Several studies suggested than in a warmer world, particularly because the mid-latitude jet speeds up, there is increased wave reflection on the poleward side of the jet (see <a href="https://journals.ametsoc.org/doi/10.1175/JAS-D-11-0188.1">Simpson et al. $($2012$)$</a> and <a href="https://journals.ametsoc.org/doi/abs/10.1175/JAS-D-11-0300.1">Kidston and Vallis $($2012$)$</a>).
+Several studies have suggested than in a warmer world, particularly because the mid-latitude jet speeds up, there is increased wave reflection on the poleward side of the jet (see <a href="https://journals.ametsoc.org/doi/10.1175/JAS-D-11-0188.1">Simpson et al. $($2012$)$</a> and <a href="https://journals.ametsoc.org/doi/abs/10.1175/JAS-D-11-0300.1">Kidston and Vallis $($2012$)$</a>).
 This means there are more equatorward propagating waves and a larger net poleward momentum flux across the jet.</li>
 </ul>